-The existing policies and provisions of the LCP allow new beachfront development only as "infill" in existing developed areas.
-It is hard to imagine instances where new infill development could be found to minimize risks to life and property for residents, yet be so hazardous that the public safety could in no way be assured.
-Staff must conclude that such instances would be very rare.
-This provision could be easily interpreted to provide a basis or rational to not require a lateral access easement for hazards that are typically associated with many beaches in Malibu.
+Furthermore, the requirement for public access applies when new development occurs, vet new development can only occur as "infill" in existing developed areas.
+It is hard to imagine instances where new infill development could be found to minimize risks to life and property for residents, yet be so hazardous that public access in the area would not be safe for the public.
+The Commission finds that such instances would be very rare.
+The proposed language could be easily interpreted to provide a basis or rational to not require a lateral access easement for hazards that are typically associated with many beaches in Malibu.
+Yet these are hazards that residents and the public have safely navigated for decades and that are not so dangerous as to justify precluding all public access.
 For example, under certain high tide conditions in Malibu there are times when many areas are not passable because natural or man-made features extend into the water.
 However, at low tide these areas are easily accessible and it is perfectly safe to pass.
 For example, in approving CDP 04-071 (Kinsella) for improvements to an existing residence, the City staff report included findings that the provision of lateral access was not appropriate because of safety concerns present on the subject property.
 However, while access along the beach in front of this property may be restricted when sand levels are low and/or when tides are particularly high, safe access can clearly be provided at other times.
 Airphotos of this site clearly demonstrated that a wide beach is present at certain tide and sand level conditions.
 In response to Commission staff comments regarding lateral access on this property, the applicant offered to dedicate lateral public access across the site.

-Modification No. 13 requires that the changes are deleted.
-As modified, the LIP will maximize public access, consistent with the policies of the Land Use Plan.
+Modification No. 12 requires that the substantive changes proposed to LIP Section 12.7.1 are deleted.
+Two minor clarifying changes remain.
+The Commission finds that only as modified, will the LIP maximize public access.
+Only as so modified will the LIP conform with and be adequate to carry out the policies of the adopted Land Use Plan.